Field investigation for the Crimean Congo hemorrhagic fever outbreak in Kasese. Photo credit: Kasese Local Government

 Ayebazibwe’s introduction of the 7-1-7 target during the outbreak helped the district’s political and health leaders recognize that the district’s response times were falling short of the 7-1-7 target.
 The health workers detected the first case in eight days and notified public health authorities in one day, but it took 25 days to initiate the response.
 The analysis also helped them understand enablers and bottlenecks that affected their response times.
 They discussed how they lacked designated response funds or a work plan to quickly release necessary resources in the event of an outbreak.

-“They did not have the funds or resources ready to support the district response teams moving in and investigating,” Aybazibwe explained.
+“They did not have the funds or resources ready to support the district response teams moving in and investigating,” Ayebazibwe explained.
 For example, they lacked the necessary fuel and vehicles to get them to the affected communities quickly and ready access to vaccines to help curb the spread of the highly contagious virus.
 Ultimately, a total of 24 cases were confirmed before the outbreak ended.

 Uganda’s Kasese district demonstrated rapid improvement after the 7-1-7 target was first used during a measles outbreak in early 2024.